RHFieldProductManagement/labclone/packet.md

 # git clone https://github.com/RHFieldProductManagement/openshift-virt-labs.git
 ~~~

-# Remember to Delete your Packet instance when done!!!
+# Remember to Delete your Packet instance when done with all the lab content!!!

 <center>
     <img src="images/packet-delete.png"/>